Although it may not seem like it when we get a new puppy, dogs really like to sleep.

 - The power cord may become a chewing hazard for dogs.
-Dogs should be supervised when using these beds.
+Supervision is necessary when using these beds.

-There are some heated dog beds, for example the SnuggleSafe Heat-pad, which are power cord free.
-We warm up the heat-pad in the microwave, then the gel within the pad captures and keeps the heat.
-These pads can be useful because there is no power cord hazard, and we can use them anywhere.
+There are some heated beds, for example the SnuggleSafe Heat-pad, which are power cord free.
+We warm up the heat-pad in the microwave, and the gel within the pad captures and keeps the heat.
+These pads can be useful, because there is no power cord hazard, and we can use them anywhere.

-A weakness of this type of dog bed is that it may not retain heat for long periods of time.
-It usually only works well for a couple of hours.
+A weakness of this type of dog bed, is that it may not retain heat for long periods of time.
+As a result, it may only work well for a couple of hours.

 Dogs have more trouble staying cool than we do.
-They mostly dissipate heat through their paws, underbelly, and by panting.
+Because of their fur coats, they mostly dissipate heat through paws, underbelly, and by panting.
 Here are some tips on how to keep your dog cool during the hot summer months.

 How to care for a three legged dog so that she can live a happy and healthy life.
 I am very glad that I share my life with Shania, a three legged Husky.
 Here are some of the things I learned from her.